 Thomas Allom (1804 – 1872)

-We Perform Thomas Allom art authentication.
-Thomas Allom appraisal.
-Thomas Allom certificates of authenticity (COA).
-Thomas Allom analysis, research, scientific tests, full art authentications.
+We perform Thomas Allom art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Thomas Allom or we will sell it for you.

 Thomas Allom was an English artist, topographical illustrator and architect, and one of the founding members of what eventually became the Royal Institute of British Architects (RIBA).